giry-dev/mangrove-docs/docs/SDK/technical-references/code/classes/KandelStrategies.md

 • **configuration**: `KandelConfiguration`

-The recommended configuration values to use for Kandel.
+The default configuration values to use for Kandel.

 #### Defined in